 However, is there any truth to this?
 Are visits to the Long Neck villages unethical?
 I decided to find out…

 Who are the people of the Long Neck hill tribes?

-The people of the Long neck hill tribes in Northern Thailand are not native to Thailand.
-They are refugees from Myanmar, where they faced violence, war and persecution.
+The people of the Long Neck hill tribes in Northern Thailand are not native to Thailand.
+They are actually refugees from Myanmar, where they faced violence, war and persecution.
 Because of their refugee status in Thailand, their freedom is restricted and they do not have many employment opportunities.

 The so-called ‘Long Neck’ women are from the Kayan tribe, which are a sub-group of the Red Karenni group.
 They are a Tibeto-Burman ethnic minority of Myanmar.

 When Thai government officials saw the Kayan women on their doorstep, they saw a great business opportunity for Thailand’s tourism industry, and so they gave them visas and work permits, leased them some land (the villages you see today) and began marketing the new Long Neck Villages to tourists.

 Why do the Long Neck women wear the rings?

 Some of the women and girls in the Long Neck tribe villages wear heavy brass rings around their necks, which are the reason why they have attracted so much tourism and media attention over the years.

 Girls begin with a brass ring around their necks at around the age of 5 and add one ring every year until they are 21.

 Contrary to popular belief, the girls are not forced to wear the rings for tourists – they can decide for themselves whether they want to partake in the tradition or not – and many girls are now choosing not to wear them.
 The girls that do wear the rings say that they feel a sense of identity from them, which have strong links to their culture, heritage and family, and they also welcome the additional income that the wearing of the rings inevitably brings.
 In fact, in high tourist season, the Long Neck women can expect to earn up to ten times more than their husbands!